1 March 2011 | chaos-rampant

 I love how in all three films the crucial turning point is consumated from behind masks, with something of a bestial or mystical nature.
 These moments are an apotheosis for Jissoji's cinema.

 Beyond the thematic reaction, thought has been truly paid here.
 The business with masks is one, Buddhist tenets turned into visual clues is another.
 In Mujo, life was transient and so was the camera, life is in constant flux and so the placement of the actors often varies tremendously from shot to shot.
 In Mandala, Jissoji distorts space with widescreen lenses, literally creating the sacred space of a mandala.
 When Shinichi begins to live outside time, the movie turns black and white.
 In Uta, the total awareness of the present moment is rendered with the ticking sounds of a clock, and when the houseboy sits down to eat his tasteless grub, we get close shots of his throat swallowing.
-The boy maintains an unruptured state of concentration, and the camera follows that state.
+The boy maintains an unruptured state of concentration, and the camera does it too with him.

 I've tried to paint a vivid picture without many specifics (the films are rich in material to discuss) that hopefully places the films in a context.
 Jissoji's New Wave calls moral codes into question, considers meditation a practice of death, and the pursuit of liberation a terrible folly.